r0b0tt/r0b0tt.github.io/content/jobs/Weza Ventures/index.md

 url: 'https://www.weza.io/'
 ---

--   Design and Develop user centric tools for clients
+-   Design and build digital platforms for clients and internal use
--   Maintain systems for the core product
--   Develop timelines and milestones for projects true